apollographql/apollo-client/docs/source/caching/cache-configuration.md

 By default, the `InMemoryCache` attempts to generate a unique identifier for any object that has a `__typename` by combining the `__typename` string with the object's `id` or `_id` field.

-In other words, if you receive a response that contains objects like `{ __typename: 'Task', id: 14 }`, the default ID will look like `Task:14`.
+In other words, if you receive a response that contains objects like `{ __typename: 'Task', id: 14 }`, the default ID will be `Task:14`.

 #### Custom identifiers